nicholaskenny95/MITRE_DETECTION_LAB/README.md

 # MITRE ATT&CK Detection Lab

-This repository documents a complete, end-to-end detection engineering workflow built on the MITRE ATT&CK framework.
+This repository serves as a collection of MITRE ATT&CK–based lab reports created from a custom detection engineering environment.
+Each report walks through a single technique, from execution to reviewing logs, identifying detection opportunities, and documenting the results.

-It includes a fully configured Active Directory lab, Atomic Red Team simulations, Splunk detections, and analysis notes for each tactic.
+The environment supporting these reports includes an Active Directory domain, Splunk with Sysmon logging, pfSense, and Suricata, providing both host-level and network-level visibility.

-This project demonstrates:
+What this project highlights:

-- Adversary emulation using Atomic Red Team
+- Running controlled attack simulations with Atomic Red Team
-- Detection development in Splunk
+- Investigating the resulting telemetry in Splunk
-- Windows + Sysmon telemetry analysis
+- Understanding Windows and Sysmon event patterns
-- Network visibility via pfSense and Suricata IDS
+- Observing network activity through Suricata and pfSense
-- Documentation aligned with MITRE ATT&CK
+- Producing clear, MITRE-aligned documentation for each technique

 ---